Ilanchz/Spoofy/README.md

 NPM install all the packages

-Documentation Guide for working with spotify API: https://developer.spotify.com/documentation/web-api
+Documentation Guide for working with Spotify API: https://developer.spotify.com/documentation/web-api

-Documentation Guide for working with youtube API: https://developers.google.com/youtube
+Documentation Guide for working with Youtube API: https://developers.google.com/youtube